Coins of the Philippine peso: English series

 In 1958, a new, entirely base metal coinage was introduced, consisting of bronze 1 centavo, brass 5 centavos and nickel-brass 10, 25 and 50 centavos.
 This series was demonetized after August 31, 1979, except for the 10-centavo that was demonetized only after January 2, 1998.

 Pilipino series

 In 1967, the coinage was altered to reflect the use of Filipino names for the currency units.
 1-piso coins were reintroduced in 1972.
 The series was demonetized after January 2, 1998.

 Ang Bagong Lipunan series

 In 1975, the Ang Bagong Lipunan (The New Society) series, was introduced with ₱5 coins included for this series.
 Cupro-nickel replaced nickel-brass that year.
-The series was demonetized after January 2, 1998.
+The series was demonetized after January 2, 1998.This series is special because it also includes special shaped coins, but only apply for the 1 and 5 sentimo coins.